ceanwang/hfcFrame3DD/README.md

 * FreeCAD v0.19.x

 ## Installation
-Currently this workbench works on Windows.
+This workbench is develped on Windows.
 Note: Frame3DD excutable file must be located at FreeCad's `bin/` folder.
 It is named `Frame3DD.exe` under Window 10.

 ## Discussion